davidmalcolm/texi2rst/output/c++-interface-and-implementation-pragmas.rst

 .. index:: fno-implement-inlines

-Conversely, when you include the same header file in a main source file that declares it as #pragma implementation, the compiler emits code for the function itself; this defines a version of the function that can be found via pointers (or by callers compiled without inlining).
+Conversely, when you include the same header file in a main source file that declares it as :samp:`#pragma implementation`, the compiler emits code for the function itself; this defines a version of the function that can be found via pointers (or by callers compiled without inlining).
 If all calls to the function can be inlined, you can avoid